mediquo/docs-sdk/docs/sdk/widget/methods.md

 ## Method `open_room(professional_hash)`

-Open a chat room programmatically with a specific professional providing its user hash.
+Open a chat room programmatically with a specific professional by providing its hash.

 ```js
 MediquoWidget.open_room("<PROFESSIONAL_USER_HASH>");